GrosSacASac/blog-public/technology/internet.md

 There are other encodings. utf-8, latin-1 etc that can handle accents and other set of letters.

 So text is just a series of numbers.
-You probably know that computers internaly use binary numbers.
+You probably know that computers internally use binary numbers.
 A computer cannot directly understand A (65).

 ### Numbers are binary